gvwilson/thirdbit/src/fiction/santas/index.md

 not at first,
 because standing in the center of the room was a red and white subway train.

+The santa coughed.
-"It's beautiful, isn't it?" the santa said quietly.
+"It's something, isn't it?" she said quietly.

-Finner just nodded.
+Finner nodded.
 The engine was decorated with silver bells and had a small silver snowman as a crest.
 Green enameled holly leaves ran up the sides of the three cars behind it.
-Only when he looked at it again did he notice the scrapes and scratches, the tell-tale scorch marks from ray gun fire, and the sheets of plastic taped up where windows had once been.
+It was so beautiful that he almost didn't notice the scrapes and scratches, the scorch marks from ray gun fire, and the sheets of plastic taped up where windows had once been.

-"It's one of a kind," the santa said.
+"It's the last of its kind," the santa said.
 "Or it will be when I get it working.
 See?"